 - At the time of reimbursement, the awardee must be in Postdoctoral Associate or Postdoctoral Scholar status (i.e., still employed at Duke).

 - Funds must be expended as outlined in the application and budget.
 Because award decisions are based upon the original application, the award may not be used for any purpose other than that originally proposed.
-If the postdoc is not accepted to a competitive workshop, decides that s/he would prefer to attend a different conference than originally proposed, receives additional funds that cover the cost, or otherwise changes his/her plans due to personal or professional reasons, the award will be rescinded.
+If the postdoc is not accepted to a competitive workshop; decides that s/he would prefer to attend a different conference than originally proposed; conference/workshop is cancelled or rescheduled due to COVID or other reasons; receives additional funds that cover the cost; or otherwise changes his/her plans due to personal or professional reasons, the award will be rescinded.

-Applications must consist of the following, submitted as one PDF document.
+Applications must consist of the following, submitted as one PDF.
 Please follow instructions exactly, or your application may be disqualified.

 - Cover letter (no more than 1 page; see instructions below).